test-cohort-2014/test-challenge/my_quirk.md

-###Alistair Hill

-blah blah blah

-*Jay Bobo*
+Tam Dang Tam Dang Tam Dang

-Mi quirk - I have no quirks.
-P.S.
-I don't like to follow instructions. :P
+Quirk: I get tongue-tied and I like to read